From YAML to Deterministic + Agentic Runners

 Most "agent frameworks" treat agents like function calls: pass context, wait for output, move to the next node.
 In practice that produces a subtle failure mode: groupthink.
 When agents see each other's reasoning while generating their own, the outputs converge to the same safe middle.

-What worked for us (in Leviathan + the Kingly Agency workflows) wasn't a clever orchestrator.
+What worked for us (in Leviathan + the Kingly Studio workflows) wasn't a clever orchestrator.
 It was a dumb one.

 The core move: disk-based orchestration.
 YAML describes structure.
 Agents read/write files.
 A synthesis step reads all.
 No shared hidden state, no in-memory broker, no "chain" object that leaks context.